jxandercrawford/Data-Vizualization-Class-Project/README.md

 ## Abstract

-The United Stateas feed grain industry has comprhensive records kept on metrics such as supply and disapperance.
+The United States feed grain industry has comprehensive records kept on metrics such as supply and disappearance.
 This is a report introducing the sector and analyzing the trends within it using simple descriptive statistics and visualizations.
-All data used is kep by the United States Department of Agriculture Economic Research Services.
+All data used is kept by the United States Department of Agriculture Economic Research Services.

 ### Table of Contents
 1. [Introduction](https://github.com/jxandercrawford/Feed_Grains_Viz/blob/main/README.md#introduction)